Azure Security Center quick start guide

 To get started with Security Center, you must have a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free account.

-Security Center collects data from your virtual machines (VMs) to assess their security state, provide security recommendations, and alert you to threats.
-When you first access Security Center, data collection is enabled on all VMs in your subscription.
+Security Center collects data from your Azure virtual machines (VMs) and non-Azure computers to monitor for security vulnerabilities and threats.
+Data is collected using the Microsoft Monitoring Agent, which reads various security-related configurations and event logs from the machine and copies the data to your workspace for analysis.
 Security Center provisions the Microsoft Monitoring Agent on all existing supported Azure VMs and any new ones that are created.
 See Enable data collection to learn more about how data collection works.

 This article introduces the service by using an example deployment.
 This article is not a step-by-step guide.